sashalex007/quartz_blog/content/leetcode/Validate binary tree nodes.md

 Also, check the length of the visited set.
 It should be equal to `n`, otherwise there are disconnected components (and potentially valid ones, but we are looking for a single tree).

+**Review 2**
+Annoying problem.
+Missed the fact that you can't do this with a topological traversal...(well you almost can but there are some edge cases).
+Find the root, DFS or BFS with a visited set.

 #review
 #hard